-Tax reports or tax and wage reports, and unemployment tax payments can be filed and paid through the Department's free and efficient online systems.
+Employers may file tax reports, tax and wage reports, and unemployment tax payments through the department's free and efficient online systems.

-For filing tax reports or tax and wage reports online use one of the following services:
+For filing tax reports or tax and wage reports online, employers may use Employer Account Management Services (EAMS)

 For paying unemployment taxes use EAMS.
 If you use EAMS, be sure to set up your online account in advance.
 If you choose ePay, become familiar with it before you need to use it to avoid last-minute set-up or compatibility issues.